colobot/colobot-data/README.md

 # Colobot Data Files

-This repository contains the data files for the Colobot project (https://github.com/colobot/colobot).
+This repository contains the data files for the [Colobot project](https://github.com/colobot/colobot).
 It currently includes:
 * mission files
 * textures